openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``uninative``
 =============

-Attempts to isolate the build system from the host distribution's C library in order to make re-use of native shared state artifacts across different host distributions practical.
+The :ref:`ref-classes-uninative` class allows binaries to run on systems with older or newer :wikipedia:`Glibc <Glibc>` versions.
+This means :ref:`ref-classes-native` recipe :ref:`overview-manual/concepts:shared state cache` can be shared among different host distributions of different versions, i.e. the :ref:`overview-manual/concepts:shared state cache` is "universal".

+To allow this to work, the dynamic loader is changed to our own :manpage:`ld.so
+<ld.so.8>` when binaries are compiled using the
+``--dynamic-linker`` option.
+This means when the binary is executed, it finds our own :manpage:`ld.so <ld.so.8>` and that loader has a modified search path which finds a newer Glibc version.

+The linking of the binaries is not changed at link time since the headers on the system wouldn't match the newer Glibc and this causes obtuse failures.
+Changing the loader is effectively the same as if the system had a Glibc upgrade after the binary was compiled, so it is a mechanism supported by upstream.

+One caveat to this approach is that the uninative Glibc binary must be equal to or newer in version to the versions on all the systems using the common :ref:`overview-manual/concepts:shared state cache`.
+This is why :ref:`ref-classes-uninative`  is regularly changed on the development and stable branches.

+Another potential issue is static linking: static libraries created on a system with a new Glibc version may have symbols not present in older versions, which would then fail during linking on older systems.
+This is one reason we don't use static linking for our :ref:`ref-classes-native` binaries.

 With this class enabled, a tarball containing a pre-built C library is downloaded at the start of the build.
-In the Poky reference distribution this is enabled by default through ``meta/conf/distro/include/yocto-uninative.inc``.
-Other distributions that do not derive from poky can also "``require conf/distro/include/yocto-uninative.inc``" to use this.
+In the Poky reference distribution this is enabled by default through :oe_git:`meta/conf/distro/include/yocto-uninative.inc
+</openembedded-core/tree/meta/conf/distro/include/yocto-uninative.inc>`.
+Other distributions that do
-Alternatively if you prefer, you can build the uninative-tarball recipe yourself, publish the resulting tarball (e.g. via HTTP) and set ``UNINATIVE_URL`` and ``UNINATIVE_CHECKSUM`` appropriately.
-For an example, see the ``meta/conf/distro/include/yocto-uninative.inc``.
+not derive from Poky can also "``require conf/distro/include/yocto-uninative.inc``" to use this.
+Alternatively if you prefer, you can build the uninative-tarball recipe yourself, publish the resulting tarball (e.g. via HTTP) and set :term:`UNINATIVE_URL` and :term:`UNINATIVE_CHECKSUM` appropriately.
+For an example, see :oe_git:`meta/conf/distro/include/yocto-uninative.inc
+</openembedded-core/tree/meta/conf/distro/include/yocto-uninative.inc>`.

-The :ref:`ref-classes-uninative` class is also used unconditionally by the extensible SDK.
+The :ref:`ref-classes-uninative` class is also used unconditionally by the :doc:`extensible SDK </sdk-manual/extensible>`.
 When building the extensible SDK, ``uninative-tarball`` is built and the resulting tarball is included within the SDK.

 .. _ref-classes-update-alternatives: